mstoffel-sag/c8yMQTT/README.md

 ## Configure the Cumulocity Tenant

-The used MQTT SmartREST Template for the piAgent is stored in pi.json and has to be imported into the cumulocity tenant beforehand.
-It can be imported via Devicemanagement -> Device types -> SmartREST templates.
+The used MQTT SmartREST Template for the piAgent is created by the agent itself.
+If there is a new version of the Agent deployed it is good practice to delete the SmartRest Template via Devicemanagement -> Device types -> SmartREST templates.
+This will make sure that the latest SmartRest template is used.

 ### Register Device